 The tow plows are a 36-foot trailer, equipped with either a 250-gallon liquid deicer tank and an 8-cubic yard hopper sander, or two (2) 1,000-gallon liquid deicer tanks.
 The setup is decided during equipment ordering.
 The tow plow can deploy either to the left or the right to do a wider sweep (centerline to shoulder) of the road than a typical plow truck can make alone.
 The tow plows are stationed on the interstate highways and four-lane expressway roads where they can be the most efficient.
 Please refer to Figure 4 on page 16, for locations of shops with tow plows and tow plow routes.

 Occasionally, SDDOT equipment resources are not sufficient to adequately perform snow and ice removal activities.
-To supplement SDDOT resources, equipment may be rented (refer to policy DOT-OS-OM-14.0 Equipment Leases).
+To supplement SDDOT resources, equipment may be rented (refer to the DOT 128 Equipment Lease Form and DOT 128 Instructions documents).